junxit/us-congress-bills-114/bill.md

 ## § 2.

-- **(a)** The select panel shall be composed of not more than 13 Members, Delegates, or the Resident Commissioner appointed by the Speaker, of whom not more than five shall be appointed on the recommendation of the minority leader.
+- **(a)** The select panel shall be composed of not more than 14 Members, Delegates, or the Resident Commissioner appointed by the Speaker, of whom not more than six shall be appointed on the recommendation of the minority leader.
 Any vacancy in the select panel shall be filled in the same manner as the original appointment.
 - **(b)** Each member appointed to the select panel shall be treated as though a member of the Committee on Energy and Commerce for purposes of the select panel.
 - **(c)** No member may serve on the select panel in an ex officio capacity.
 - **(d)** The Speaker shall designate as chair of the select panel a member elected to the Committee on Energy and Commerce.